 This comforting Pumpkin Chicken Curry is the best way to warm up on a cold Fall evening.
-This flavorful curry, made with pumpkin, tender chicken, Thai red curry paste, and coconut milk, is ready in less than 30 minutes for an easy, cozy dinner.
+This flavorful curry, made with pumpkin, tender chicken, Thai red curry paste, and coconut milk, is ready in less than 30 minutes for an easy, cozy dinner in the Instant Pot or on the stovetop.
 Enjoy this curry with jasmine rice or coconut rice for a wholesome meal.

 Pumpkin Chicken Curry ready to serve garnished with lemon and cilantro leaves

 It’s finally the pumpkin season.
-Every year I eagerly wait for fall to cook some healthy and cozy pumpkin dishes that complete the season with perfect food and good mood.
+Every year, I eagerly wait for fall to cook some wholesome and cozy pumpkin dishes that complete the season with perfect food and a good mood.

-The best part about pumpkin chicken curry is that it contains ingredients that are perfect to keep the body warm when the outside temperature starts dropping.
+The best part about pumpkin chicken curry is that it contains ingredients that are perfect for keeping the body warm when the outside temperature starts dropping.

 If you are a fan of pumpkin, you’ll love my Indian pumpkin curry, Thai pumpkin red curry, and pumpkin carrot soup recipes!